tdwg/bdq/tg2/_review/docs/maintenance/index.md

 11. Confirm that the Proposed test is linked to at least one use case.
 12. Once at least one implementation exists that passes all validation tests (produces exactly the expected Response.status, exactly the expected Response.result, and some Response.comment for each validation case/row), the Proposed test can be evaluated for inclusion in the standard.
 13. At acceptance, tag the issue as CORE, remove the Proposed tab, export the markdown table into the normative term versions csv, generate derivatives as needed, and close the issue.

+### 2.2 Software tools for workign with test descriptions

+The bdq_issue_to_csv utility is available for converting markdown tables in issues into lines of csv.

 ## 3 Test Validation Data
 The Test Validation Data is a file of Darwin Core (Wieczorek et al. 2011) records where each record provides-